8/7/2024

 John Lawrence

 Good morning, guys.
 Hey, good morning, John.
 Would you comment just a little bit?
-I mean, obviously, tough top line environment.
-We've looked at the model for several years and we've talked about 40 grows, 20 adjusted to die.
-And you're making real strides and beating some of those numbers.
-Can you talk a little bit about that?
-That that that idea of as you get some revenue increases over the next several quarters, you know, what could that bandwidth look like as you get continued to get some leverage on the top line and some of these productive initiatives that you've got?
-I don't know, you're willing to commit today, but what could that bandwidth, can we see that adjusted to die number in the 25 zone?
+I mean, obviously, tough top-line environment.
+We've looked at the model for several years, and we've talked about 40 gross, 20 adjusted EBITDA, and you're making real strides and beating some of those numbers.
+Can you talk a little bit about that model?
+That idea of as you get some revenue increases over the next several quarters, you know, what could that bandwidth look like as you continue to get some leverage on the top line and some of these productive initiatives that you've got?
+I don't know if you're willing to commit today, but what could that bandwidth, can we see that adjusted EBITDA number in the 25 zone?

 speaker

 John, you're putting out a big target out there for me at 25.
 I would say that you can see, appreciate the challenge.
-Hopefully, you can see in the guide that even in spite of the headwinds on the top line, that we've been able to maintain something close to, you know, 20% on the EVA die.
-And that really is a testament to the work the team's doing on driving efficiencies and getting more efficient, frankly, on the skews that we put out so that we're not eating as much on the E&O. Optimizing, you know, the distribution and supply chain all the way through.
+Hopefully you can see in the guide that even in spite of the headwinds on the top line, that we've been able to maintain something close to 20% on the EBITDA.
+And that really is a testament to the work the team's doing on driving efficiencies and getting more efficient, frankly, on the SKUs that we put out so that we're not eating as much on the E&O and optimizing the distribution and supply chain all the way through.
 But I think that until we start to see growth, it'll be tough to kind of see that expand.
-And what that expands to, I think, is just going to be a function of where we see investments might need to be made in order to drive growth sustainably higher than that mid single digits that we're targeting.
-You know, I think it's one of those things where, you know, you would expect to see some leverage on the fixed cost.
-And, you know, we'll do everything we can to, you know, reap the benefits of that.
-But if we need to make some additional investments in key areas to help drive sustainable growth, you know, we'll be looking at that and making those business cases accordingly because we anticipate growing this business for a long time.
-So, but I think as you're modeling, I think that 40-20 is the right way to think about the long term model of this.
+And what that expands to, I think, is just going to be a function of where we see investments might need to be made in order to drive growth sustainably higher than that mid-single digits that we're targeting.
+I think it's one of those things where you would expect to see some leverage, on the fixed cost, and we'll do everything we can to reap the benefits of that.
+But if we need to make some additional investments in key areas to help drive sustainable growth, we'll be looking at that and making those business cases accordingly, because we anticipate growing this business for a long time.
+But I think as you're modeling, I think that 40-20 is the right way to think about the long-term model of this.

 speaker